 Coverage is generally unavailable if all four corners of your apartment are below ground level (for example, if you have to walk down a few stairs to get into the front door, and up a few stairs to get out to the garden in back), though you may be able to buy limited coverage for a municipal sewer backup.
 If at least two corners of your apartment are at or above ground level, ask whether flood coverage is available and compare your options carefully.
 Note: While flood insurance can be a lifesaver, it's also restrictive—there are gaps with co-ops and no loss-of-use coverage, for example.

 Most banks require that your insurance on your walls, floors, and built-ins be at least 20 percent of your mortgage amount.
 But that's a minimum.
 And note that it usually isn't enough coverage to return things to normal if the inside of your apartment is completely gutted by fire or flood.
-And, "the more expensive the apartment, the more likely they will be to require coverage that more closely approximates the rebuilding of the interior of the apartment," says Schneider.
+And "the more expensive the apartment, the more likely they will be to require coverage that more closely approximates the rebuilding of the interior of the apartment," Schneider says.

 6. Have you taken inventory of your possessions and estimated what it will cost to replace them?

 Most policies cover the bulk of your personal property—clothing, furniture, artwork, electronics—with limits on jewelry, fur, and silverware.
 You can buy additional coverage for these restricted classes.